parabirb/wrongthink/SECURITY.md

 # what is a threat and what isn't a threat

 ok bubby i don't care if you compromise the browser BUT if you find some flaw in the cryptography (and maybe also the html sanitization) i'll care

+seriously though please report anything you find about the crypto